For Incoming Students

 For your Student Exchange Application Form and Student Visa Application Form, you should affix your passport-sized photos.

 For your Student ID Card, you should send a soft copy of digital photo with blue background to us by e-mail (exchange@LN.edu.hk).
 The size of the photo should not be larger than 55mm x 45mm and not smaller than 50mm X 40mm.
 The photo must be taken full face and without a hat.
-Please refer to the sample of blue background photo below:
+Please refer to the sample of white background photo below:

 If you do not have a blue background photo, you can take one by our Registry after your arrival at Lingnan.
 However, it may take a few more days to process your Student ID Card.

 Q2: Do I need to provide a proof for my English language proficiency?

 A proof for your English language proficiency, e.g. IELTS, TOFEL or an endorsement letter from your home institution is required unless you are a native English speaker.

 Q3: When will I be informed of the exchange application results?